 While Saint Louis, Missouri, might not come to mind as an ideal destination for spring, it should merely because of the Missouri Botanical Garden.
-Across 79 acres, the grounds hold eye-popping displays including the Chinese Garden, English Woodland Garden, Ottoman Garden, and the Victorian District.
+Across 79 acres, the grounds hold eye-popping displays including the Chinese Garden, English Woodland Garden, Ottoman Garden, the Victorian District, and one of the world’s largest collections of rare and endangered orchids.
 Home to more than 4,800 trees, the garden is also a historic one.
 Founded in 1859, the Missouri Botanical Garden remains the nation’s oldest botanical garden in continuous operation.
-It is even a National Historic Landmark!
-For an $8 ticket for adults, visitors can see one of the world’s largest collections of rare and endangered orchids.
+It’s even a National Historic Landmark!

 San Francisco Botanical Garden